microsoft/intelligence-toolkit/toolkit/generate_record_data/README.md

 ## Tutorial

-Let's start by creating a mock case dataset for customer complaints, where each case record describes an identified individual and the nature of their complaint regarding a specific product.
+The task for this tutorial is creating a mock case dataset of customer complaints, where each case record describes an identified individual and the nature of their complaint regarding a specific product.
 This is a useful proxy for any individual-level case data or "microdata" where the privacy of data subjects must be respected.

 From the `Generate Record Data` homepage in a running instance of Intelligence Toolkit, select `Prepare data schema`.